-- It is the duty of the organisation to make sure that the members of the organisation are aware of the various practices and laws related to GDPR, this can be done by providing training to the staff [Article 25].
+- It is the duty of the organization to make sure that the members of the organization are aware of the various practices and laws related to GDPR, this can be done by providing training to the staff [Article 25].

-- When processing is to be carried out on behalf of the processor then only the processor providing sufficient guarantees to match the technical requirements of the organisation could be chosen.
-Furthermore the customer has to give an informed consent as to use of that sub processor [Article 28].
+- When processing is to be carried out on behalf of the processor then only the processor providing sufficient guarantees to match the technical requirements of the organization could be chosen.
+Furthermore, the customer has to give informed consent as to the use of that subprocessor [Article 28].

 - Breach of personal data has to be communicated within 72 hours to the local authority as well as the data subjects, that is, the person whose data has been breached [Article 33 and 34].

 Consent, which is the most debated topic, has always been questioned as to whether the consent is informed or not.
 Earlier the organization used to have complex consent terms which were difficult for the customers to understand and comprehend, or used to have simple cookie pop-up displaying “by entering this website you agree to all the conditions” was this really consent?

 The organizations used to trick the customers into giving consent.
 The new legislation that came into effect in May 2018 however has made it essential for the organizations to have simplified privacy terms, also simple pop up would not be enough the website has to display all the details which are being processed or controlled by it so that the viewer can have an informed choice.

 In this era where privacy is supreme GDPR has tried to keep up with it by amending the existing consent terms which existed as a dotted line contract.